 The outbreak of the COVID-19 pandemic has profoundly affected societies around the world, plunging the global economy into a deep recession and adversely affecting travel and tourism.
 With the majority of cultural institutions forced to close their doors, the cultural sector has been one of the most affect ed.
-Tourism has largely ceased, impacting surrounding communities both socially and economically, and plunging heritage practitioners, artists and cultural professionals into a state of extreme economic and social fragility.
-The situation facing museums remains compromised by the global health crisis, which has hit the museum sector particularly hard and, according to the International Council of Museums (ICOM), 90 % of museums have closed their doors during the crisis and more than 10% may never reopen.
+Tourism related activities have decreased, impacting surrounding communities both socially and economically, and plunging cultural institutions, heritage practitioners, artists and cultural professionals into a state of extreme economic and social fragility.
+The situation facing museums remains compromised by the global health crisis, which has hit the museum sector particularly hard and, according to the International Council of Museums (ICOM), 90% of museums closed their doors when the pandemic was at its peak and more than 10% may never reopen.